-To request a chaplain visit, please place a referral through the Provider Entry Order (POE) or page the on-call chaplain at beeper #27302.
-You may also contact the Chaplaincy office at (617) 726-2220.
+To request a spiritual care visit, please place a referral through EPIC or page the on-call Spiritual Care Provider at beeper #27302.
+You may also contact the Spiritual Care department at (617) 726-2220.

 The hospital chapel is located on the first floor of the Ellison Building and is open 24 hours a day for meditation, prayer, or quiet reflection.

-- Roman Catholic Mass - Sunday at 4 pm and at 11 am on Holy Days of Obligation
+- Roman Catholic Mass - Sunday at 12 pm and Monday, Wednesday and Friday at 4 pm

 - Muslim Prayer Service - Fridays at 1 pm in the Thier Conference Room

 The hospital masjid (Muslim prayer room) is located in Austen 109, around the corner from the hospital chapel.
 The masjid is open 24 hours a day.
 A prayer schedule is posted outside the masjid.